About 17 or 18 years ago Ronan Keating, a former member of Boyzone was in the pop charts.

 I kept that for a short while before I felt compelled to buy a nice, shiny new black Suzuki GSXR 1000 k5.

-This bike I had the most fun on, it was certainly the bike that I rode the fastest, 180 miles an hour down the M5, my god the adrenalin rush.
+This bike I had the most fun on, it was certainly the bike that I rode the fastest, my god the adrenalin rush.
 I also kept this bike for the longest.

 I then bought a Suzuki GSXR 600 race bike and, I started racing for North Gloucester Motorcycle racing team.